 Cornelia Kleinitz is an Africanist Archaeologist with a special interest in rock art and graffiti, the politics of archaeology and cultural heritage, and open access initiatives in the humanities.
 She studied History and Archaeology at Free University Berlin, Humboldt University Berlin and University College London.
 In London Cornelia became interested in the archaeology of Africa and in the dynamics of rock art making and usage.
 Her PhD thesis, which she submitted at the Institute of Archaeology at UCL, was entitled ‘Dialogues in Stone.
 Past and present engagements with rock art in sub-Saharan Mali, West Africa’.
 Cornelia moved on to positions at the Ethnographic Museum in Leiden and at the Max Planck Institute for the History of Science in Berlin, where she worked on open access initiatives in the humanities.
 At this time she became involved in archaeological rescue work at the Fourth Nile Cataract in northern Sudan, where she documented nearly 1000 rock art sites that are now lost under the waters of the Merowe Dam reservoir.
 Her involvement in archaeological salvage furthered her interest in the politics and ethics of archaeology and heritage.

 In 2007, after she had moved to the Department of Egyptology and Northeast African Archaeology at Humboldt University Berlin, Cornelia began working on the graffiti of the Great Enclosure at Musawwarat es Sufra.
 She developed the Musawwarat Graffiti Project, which is dedicated to the documentation, study and publication of the historical graffiti at this singular site in Sudan.
-Her work involves everything from on-site describing, mapping, photographing, drawing, tracing and RTI capturing graffiti, to the development of a motif thesaurus and a database, database input and supervision, data analysis, the organisation of field and lab work, the writing of funding proposals and reports, and the presentation and publication of the project and its results.
+Her work involves on-site describing, mapping, photographing, drawing, tracing and RTI capturing graffiti, the development of a motif thesaurus and a database, database input and supervision, data analysis, the organisation of field and lab work, the writing of funding proposals and reports, and the presentation and publication of the project and its results.
 Since early 2011 she is also heading the development of the Musawwarat Graffiti Archive.
 During the year 2013 Cornelia continued the projects while being based at the Rock Art Research Institute at the University of the Witwatersrand, South Africa.
 Since her return to Humboldt University Berlin she has been running the Musawwarat Graffiti Project and the Musawwarat Graffiti Archive as the deputy project director of the Archaeological Mission to Musawwarat, which is now working under the umbrella of the Qatar-Sudan Archaeological Project.

 Robert Casties develops Digital Humanities solutions as part of the IT-Group of the Max Planck Institute for the History of Science.
 He has been involved in many digital projects since the group's inception in 2002.
 Being both a scholar and a computer freak in one person he understands both sides and likes to create digital projects that benefit researchers, the general public and the technological state-of-the-art – like the Musawwarat Graffiti Archive.
 Robert has a PhD in History and Philosophy of Science, a Diploma in Physics, and has been programming computers for as long as he can think.